 However, for the practice of most sports, it is necessary to use the appropriate support equipment that offers safety when practicing any discipline by ensuring that the body is not injured.
 One of the most versatile instruments that we use for support in most sports are knee sleeves.
 These protect us from jumps, long walks, compromising positions, or any sudden movement that could cause us harm.

 The following is a list of the sports where the use of knee sleeves is most recommended:

 Basketball knee braces: The use of knee braces is common in basketball as it is a sport that requires a high degree of mobility and muscular tension.
 Athletes who practice this sport must perform turns, jumps, sprints which, as mentioned above, are the kind of movements that frequently cause certain types of injuries such as spins and tendonitis.

 Running knee braces: Generally, athletes who practice running tend to use these clothes as a preventive measure, since the knees and their muscles are the most used during the practice of this discipline.
 In fact, it is one of the sports with the highest rates of knee injuries.

-Football knee braces: In football practice, these pieces are recommended when the athlete has suffered or is recovering from an injury, because they prevent this joint and the tendons from suffering more or causing partial damage by sudden movements.
+Soocer knee braces: In soccer practice, these pieces are recommended when the athlete has suffered or is recovering from an injury, because they prevent this joint and the tendons from suffering more or causing partial damage by sudden movements.

 Volleyball knee braces: In this sport, the bending movements are constant and abrupt, and jumps are performed in a recurrent manner.
 They can cause friction, affect the cartilage, inflammation and constant discomfort, to a greater extent due to the initial position of this sport, the semi-squat, which is why the use of knee sleeves is essential for their protection.